NAVER-INTEL-Co-Lab/gaudi-perf/matmul/README.md

 Because of this, the throughput measurements for both NVIDIA GPUs and Gaudi HPUs are made without flushing the cache.

+Note that for small matrices below 4Kx4K, the Python host overhead becomes visible during GEMM.
+Because of this, the GEMM throughput measurements implement repeated GEMMs in a single function.
+The implementations are sligtly suboptimal, since it would be best to get `einsum("bmk,bnk->bmn")` instead of `einsum("bmk,bnk->mn")` as is implemented in the code.
+However, this was the best that could be done without complicating the code too much.
+Maybe this can be fixed later.

 ## Results for FP8 matrix multiplication.